The Big Shift: Performance Management to Employee Development

 All feedback—including constructive criticism—should help employees feel motivated to develop, instead of anxious about looking back.
 Feedback shouldn’t focus solely on catching someone falling behind on their expectations.
 It should focus on what’s next for the employee, whether it be working on certain skills that aren’t yet mastered, or moving beyond mastered skills to a new challenge.
 When you’re in it together, this is when development takes its best form.

-Show employees that you have a stake in their development and that you are accountable for their success by coaching ahead and being part of the journey with them, instead of the puppeteer.
+Show employees that you have a stake in their development by not being afraid of difficult conversations and that you are accountable for their success by coaching ahead, and being part of the journey with them, instead of the puppeteer.

 Managers need feedback, too